analogdevicesinc/ToF/sdcard-images-utils/nxp/patches/ubuntu_overlay/step3/home/analog/Workspace/Tools/ctrl_app/readme.md

 g++ -o ctrl_app ctrl_app.cpp

 #### Input arguments
-ctrl_app take as input only one argument, the name of the input file containing the commands list "infile.txt"
+ctrl_app take only one argument as input, the name of the input file containing the commands list "infile.txt"

+#### Example command to run ctrl_app
+./ctrl_app infile.txt
+(Assuming both ctrl_app and infile.txt are in current working directory.)

 #### Example input commands in infile.txt
 First letter on each row of infile.txt define the transfer type.